Sunday, November 18, 2007

 Barry Lopez – Arctic Dreams

-It’s this understanding of the arctic places as being a continuation of other areas and a break that makes Lopez’s writing so interesting.
-It’s not simply that the Eskimo people are human’s adapted to the cold regions, it’s that there has been a gradual transition as people moved into the arctic and changed their lifestyles to suit the conditions.
+It is this understanding of the arctic as being a continuation of other areas and a break that makes Lopez’s writing so interesting.
+It is not simply that the Eskimo people are humans adapted to the cold regions, it’s that there has been a gradual transition as people moved into the arctic and changed their lifestyles to suit the conditions.
 Lopez describes how Eskimo’s can survive with almost no possessions rebuilding their lives if everything they own is destroyed, but he doesn’t pretend that they are somehow super humans, capable of doing the impossible.

-Ultimately, even if Barry Lopez’s florid writing gets on the readers nerves occasionally, this is nothing less than a wonderful explanation of how natural systems, depend upon each other in such a delicate way.
-It’s also a terrifying portrayal of just what we have to loose if any part of those systems are destroyed or displaced.
+Ultimately, even if Barry Lopez’s florid writing gets on reader's nerves occasionally, this is nothing less than a wonderful explanation of how natural systems, depend upon each other in such a delicate way.
+It is also a terrifying portrayal of just what we have to loose if any part of those systems are destroyed or displaced.

 Carson - Under the Sea Wind